headout/api-docs/object-models/product-models.md

 * `FLEXIBLE_START_FLEXIBLE_DURATION`: Signifies that the variant experience has a flexible start time and a flexible duration.
 Eg: Entry tickets for Disneyland, you can enter at any time and can stay there till any time (till the venue closes down).

 TODO: Ref to how inventory startDateTime & endDateTime meaning changes wrt this.

+##### <a name="product-variant--priceType"></a>`product-variant.priceType`

+* `PER_PERSON`: A `PER_PERSON` price type specifies that there is a price applicable for every person partaking in the booking.
+There can be different type of people like `Adult`, `Child`, `Senior` etc. with their own age specification.
+Each individual type can have it's own price point.
+* `PER_GROUP`: A `PER_GROUP` price type specifies that the inventory is on group pricing.
+Group pricing signifies that a singular price applies to a group of people and might vary for a given range.
+For example, 1-4 people $100, 5-7 people $120, 8-10 people $150.

+TODO: Ref to inventory.pricing.

 ### product-variant-pax